elpaso/qgis-server-docker/README.md

 *QGIS Server Browser* plugin is installed by deafult for a quick preview of layers.
 *QGIS Server OAuth* plugin is installed (not available in **CGI** mode), see [README](https://github.com/boundlessgeo/qgis-server-oauth2-auth-plugin/blob/master/README.rst) for details
+*QGIS Server WPS plugin is install and configured to serve all processing algorithms, models and scripts can be added to the exported volume

 # Building